 Introduction of Hot Dogs on a Charcoal Grill

-While there are those that might be surprised to see actual recipes for how to cook hot dogs on a charcoal grill, there are a lot of people that are either just beginning to grill hot dogs or others who are wanting to learn more about charcoal grilling hot dogs.
+There are a lot of people that are either just beginning to grill hot dogs or others who are wanting to learn more about charcoal grilling hot dogs.

 Here are some expanded details regarding the Hot Dogs on a BBQ Grill Recipe.